-EQU/HIS380 Horses in Human History 3 credits
+EQU380 The Horse in Human History 3 credits

 This course is a study of the equine role in shaping society.
 The war horses of the Mongol, Moorish and Medieval periods, the conquest of the Americas and the American Indian, and the inter-relationship between the horse and the rise of industrialization are examined.
 Students analyze the role of the horse and how its contribution has helped to shape Western society.
+This course counts as a history elective.

 Prerequisite: one previous History course or permission of the Academic Department.